 Where applicable, each course has received, prior to the date of presentation, approval for continuing education credits by the state and/or national continuing education governing body.

-All of our courses are priced at just under $10 per credit hour.
-We believe that by producing great courses and offering them at an affordable price, we can create loyal customers who will enthusiastically tell all of their friends about us.
+We believe that by producing great courses and offering them at an affordable price, we can create loyal customers who will enthusiastically tell all of their friends and colleagues about us.

 It is the policy of Innovative Educational Services to provide the learner with an unrestricted 100% refund upon request.
 The request for a refund by the learner shall be honored in full without penalty or other consideration of any kind.
 The request for a refund may be made by the learner at any time without limitations before, during, or after course participation.
 Activity cancellation by the provider - The learner will receive a 100% unrestricted refund within 48 hours of cancellation.